'They stopped in the main bazaar'.....>

 The only American service member known to be in Taliban captivity is Pfc.
 Bowe Bergdahl, of Idaho, who was captured in late June, 2009, in Paktika Province.

-Military officials had initially reported that he had walked off his post in eastern Afghanistan.
-But in a video sent out by the Taliban, Private Bergdahl said he had been captured after he lagged behind during a patrol.
+in a video sent out by the Taliban, Private Bergdahl said he had been captured after he lagged behind during a patrol.